-I must admit I didn’t know much about Kaunas before Michal (A fellow travel blogger) reached out to me and invited me to join her on a trip to Kaunas, Lithuania – a trip she was invited on by the city’s office of tourism.
+I must admit I didn’t know much about Kaunas before Michal (A fellow travel blogger) reached out to me and invited me to join her on a trip to Kaunas, Lithuania – a trip she was invited to by the city’s office of tourism.

 After her offer, I of course googled the city looking for information and came across pictures and details about the city that made me want to go and explore it.
 It looked like a city with fascinating history (Jewish history too), with beautiful architecture and street art.
 After making sure the dates fit my schedule, I told Michal I’ll join her.